relativitydev/server-relativity-templates/README.md

 ## File Templates

-To create a file using a file template, right-click on a Project in the Solution Explorer, and choose Add -> New Item.
+To create a file using a file template, right-click on a Project in the Solution Explorer, and choose **Add** -> **New Item**.

-The file templates are all available under these categories.
+The file templates are all available under the following categories.

 - C# Items
   - Relativity